eltoroit/LDS_Interview/interview.md

 **READER:** Cool!
 Will the buttons appear at the top and the bottom of the form as they did in Salesforce Classic?

-**EL TORO:** Great question… You are pretty smart!
+**EL TORO:** Great question...
+You are pretty smart!
 Actually, you do have to add a button to save the changes done by the user.
 The button could look something like this:

 ```
 <lightning:button label="Save" onclick="{!c.RE_Save}"/>
 ```

-**READER:** What does the code for the RecordEdit_Save controller function look like?
+**READER:** What does the code for the `RE_Save` controller function look like?

 **EL TORO:** Simple, you write something like this: